-6 Little-Known Facts About Botox That Might Surprise You
+6 Little-Known Botox Facts That Might Surprise You

-Beauty is pain—or, in the case of Botox, beauty is temporary pain, followed by complete (muscle) relaxation.
+Beauty is pain—or, in the case of Botox, beauty is temporary pain followed by complete (muscle) relaxation.
 Each year, hundreds of thousands of women and men pay a visit to their derm and go under the needle in the name of smooth, wrinkle-less skin; in fact, Botox sales have soared past the $1 billion mark over the past decade.
 We’ve already covered the basics, but there are still quite a few things we were surprised to find out about the now-commonplace procedure.
-Like it’s somewhat sordid past, or the fact that it can help with depression, or your sweaty underarm problem.
+Like it’s somewhat sordid past, or the fact that it can help with depression or your sweaty underarm problem.
 Curious?
-Keep scrolling for six weird, little-known facts about Botox you didn’t know!
+Keep scrolling for six weird, little-known Botox facts you didn’t know.

 You might think of Botox as strictly a beauty procedure, but it has quite the sordid past.
 At the beginning of World War II, the U.S. began researching biological weapons, including—yup, you guessed it—botulinum toxin.
 According to this article in the International Journal of Dermatology, one plan involved using Chinese prostitutes to slip tiny toxic pills of botulinum toxin into the food and drinks of high-ranking Japanese officers.
 The gelatin capsules were produced, but the plan was never carried out—which was probably for the best.